YazanSneneh/reading-notes/lab5-read.md

+   NOTE this file is rendered in the github but not online

 # CSS
   CSS allows you to create rules that specify how the content of an element should appear.
 For example, you can specify that